 Causes.
 These include:

 - A toxin in the pituitary gland.
 This appears to be the most common cause of Grave’s disease.
-Correction will occur with a complete Myers Detox Protocol program.
+Correction will occur with a complete Myers Detox Protocol.
 If severe, medication is required for a while until the poison is eliminated from the body, which can take a few years on a program.
 So far, all cases have resolved and the clients no longer require medication.

 - Stress.
 This is the other common cause that we encounter.
-This cause of hyperthyroidism often resolves quickly with a Myers Detox Protocol program – within six months or so.
+This cause of hyperthyroidism often resolves quickly with a Myers Detox Protocol – within six months or so.
 It is also important to reduce stress.
 Common types of stressors that can cause this condition are too much exercise, working too hard or other stressors.

 - The other causes below are much more rare: